-Actor Jussie Smollett charged with filing false police report
+'Empire' actor Jussie Smollett charged with faking racist attack

 “Empire” has earned multiple Emmy nominations since its 2015 debut.
 Smollett plays the character Jamal Lyon, a member of the family that is the focus of the show.

-Reporting by Gina Cherelus in New York; Additional reporting Daniel Trotta; Writing by Dan Whitcomb; Editing by Bill Tarrant, Richard Chang and Peter Cooney
+Reporting by Gina Cherelus and Daniel Trotta in New York and Dan Whitcomb in Los Angeles; Writing by Dan Whitcomb; Editing by Bill Tarrant, Richard Chang and Peter Cooney